christyrayc/GAPMINDER/README.md

 # GAPMINDER
-Creating an animated scatterplot inspired by Hans Rosling's data-driven presentations, using Gapminder data to visualize global development and issues.
+Created an animated scatterplot inspired by Hans Rosling's data-driven presentations, using Gapminder data to visualize global development and issues.